-State and federal agencies shall apply the following implementation requirements when considering a proposal for the placement or operation of a renewable energy facility development within the Oregon Territorial Sea.
-Regulating agencies shall comply with the standards and procedural requirements in Part Five of the Territorial Sea Plan as prescribed below.
+The following implementation requirements will be applied by state and federal agencies when considering a proposal for the placement or operation of a renewable energy facility development within the Oregon Territorial Sea.
+Regulating agencies shall comply with the standards and procedural requirements in Part 5 of the Territorial Sea Plan as prescribed below.
 This includes the cables, connectors or other transmission devices that connect, anchor, support or transmit energy between the separate components within a renewable energy facility.
-The requirements in Part Four, Uses of the Seafloor for Telecommunication Cables, Pipelines, and other Utilities, will apply to the utility cables that transmit the electrical energy from the renewable energy facility to the on-shore substation.7 a.
-In State Waters:
+The requirements in Part 4, Uses of the Seafloor for Telecommunication Cables, Pipelines, and other Utilities, will apply to the utility cables that transmit the electrical energy from the renewable energy facility to the on-shore substation.7